xiix0/scam/README.md

-There are more things in heaven and earth,
-Horatio, than are dreamt of in your philosophy.
+Always the dullness of the fool is the whetstone of the wits.
-		-- Wm.
-Shakespeare, "Hamlet"
+		-- William Shakespeare, "As You Like It"